-- (a) The Performance Rights will be granted to Mr Welborn (Managing Director & Chief Executive Officer) (and/or his nominee). - (b) Subject to Shareholder approval being obtained, the number of Performance Rights to be granted to Mr Welborn has been determined by the allocation methodology formula outlined, with 699,668 Performance Rights conditionally granted to Mr Welborn. - (c) The Performance Rights will be granted within one month of the date of the Meeting. - (d) Since the 2017 Performance Rights Plan was approved by Shareholders, Mr John Welborn, being the only person referred to in Listing Rule 10.14 who received securities under the 2017 Performance Rights Plan, received 4,563,749 Performance Rights at no acquisition price (of which none have lapsed or expired). - (e) As at 25 March 2020, being the last practical date prior to finalisation of this Notice, Mr Welborn is the only person declared by the Board to be eligible to be granted Performance Rights under the 2020 Performance Rights Plan that is covered by Listing Rule 10.14 (i.e. a Director, an associate of the Director, or a person whose relationship with the Company, Director or associate of the Director is, in ASX's opinion, such that approval should be obtained). - (f) No consideration is payable by Mr Welborn at the time of grant of the Performance Rights or upon the allocation of Shares to which Mr Welborn may become entitled to on the vesting of some or all of the Performance Rights.
-The grant of Performance Rights has vesting conditions attached to it as set out above. - (g) A voting exclusion statement for this Resolution is included in the Notice. - (h) There will be no funds raised by the Company as a result of the grant of the Performance Rights to Mr Welborn or upon the allocation of Shares to which Mr Welborn may become entitled to on the vesting of some or all of the Performance Rights. - (i) No loan will be provided by the Company to Mr Welborn in relation to the grant of the Performance Rights.
+- (g) The Performance Rights will be granted within one month of the date of the Meeting. - (h) Since the 2020 Performance Rights Plan was approved by Shareholders, Mr Gale has received 2,169,235 Performance Rights at no acquisition price (of which none have lapsed or expired).
+The Performance Rights were issued to Mr Gale upon his appointment as Director.
+The Company notes that the Performance Rights were issued within the 15% annual limit permitted under Listing Rule 7.1 and Listing Rule 10.12 Exception 12, without the need for Shareholder approval.
+As at 8 April 2022, being the last practical date prior to finalisation of this Notice, Mr Gale is the only person declared by the Board to be eligible to be granted Performance Rights under the 2020 Performance Rights Plan that is covered by Listing Rule 10.14 (i.e. a Director, an associate of the Director, or a person whose relationship with the Company, Director or associate of the Director is, in ASX's opinion, such that approval should be obtained). - (i) No consideration is payable by Mr Gale at the time of grant of the Performance Rights or upon the allocation of Shares to which Mr Gale may become entitled to on the vesting of some or all of the Performance Rights.
+The grant of Performance Rights has vesting conditions attached to it as set out above.

+- (j) A voting exclusion statement for this Resolution is included in the Notice. - (k) A summary of the 2020 Performance Rights Plan rules is set out in Schedule 2 of this Notice. - (I) There will be no funds raised by the Company as a result of the grant of the Performance Rights to Mr Gale or upon the allocation of Shares to which Mr Gale may become entitled to on the vesting of some or all of the Performance Rights. - (m) No loan will be provided by the Company to Mr Gale in relation to the grant of the Performance Rights. - (n) Details of any securities issued under the 2020 Performance Rights Plan will be published in the Annual Report of the Company relating to the period in which they were granted. - (o) Any additional person covered by Listing Rule 10.14 who become entitled to participate in an issue of securities under the 2020 Performance Rights Plan after this resolution is approved and who were not named in this Notice will not participate until approval is obtained under that rule.